Growing up in an Amish family, Sundays soon became the favorite day of the week.

-As with all Amish communities, we only had church services every other week which were held at different homes every month.
-On church Sunday's we would all get up early and dress in our Sunday best.
+As with all Amish communities, we only had church services every other week and were held at different homes every month.
+On church Sundays we would all get up early and dress in our Sunday best.
 My favorite outfit was a purple dress and then the usual crisply starched white organdy apron.

 After we arrived at church Daddy would stop at the house and Mom and I would go inside and remove our heavy black bonnets and shawls, and then she'd tip my face up and check it yet again and make sure my covering was tied.
 We would then go greet the women and girls that were already there and then stood and visited until almost 9 o'clock when we would all file into the room where services would be held and sit on wooden backless benches.

-I loved sitting beside Mom and felt very important to hold my hand out to shake hands with the three ministers as the made their way through all the benches shaking hands with the womenfolk.
+I loved sitting beside Mom and felt very important as I held my hand out to shake hands with the three ministers as the made their way through all the benches shaking hands with the womenfolk.

 Once they were done they would sit on the chairs that had been placed at the front of the room for them.
 The bishop would clear his throat and announce.
 "Since we're all gathered together we can start singing in the name of our Lord" There would be a general shuffling as everyone reached for their songbook and the song leader would announce which song to sing.
 He would sing the first syllable, of the first word by himself and then everyone else would join in and help.
 When the second line was started the ministers would stand up and go off to a little room by themselves to do whatever they do in those little rooms, pray, figure out whose turn it is to preach, and any other discussions they deem necessary.